 SIGN ON - DRBC Needs to Stop PennEast!

 After six years of our strong and successful advocacy to ensure the Delaware River Basin Commission (DRBC) upheld its legal duty to exercise it’s full jurisdiction over the PennEast Pipeline, and years of PennEast’s inadequate and deficient applications failing to meet DRBC requirements, the PennEast Pipeline Company is trying to pull a whole new set of tricks to evade DRBC review, its jurisdictional authority and regulatory requirements.
 Please sign on to the letter to help ensure DRBC will exercise its full authority over the project and deny the PennEast Pipeline.
-After signing on to the letter, follow the link to sign up to testify and share your thoughts at the DRBC’s June 10th meeting.

 In its recent manipulation to advance their project, PennEast has segmented their pipeline into pieces and is now proffering a new Phase 1 project that has a significant and expanded footprint in the Pennsylvania portion of the watershed, a project that includes new elements and includes, as an integral part of the project, the Adelphia Gateway pipeline.
 While PennEast has submitted this New PennEast Pipeline project to FERC for review and approval, and recognizes the need for permitting from other state and federal agencies, it is denying that DRBC has authority.